Search icon

 null | Image: self

-Roughly five hours after an internal email went out to employees telling m to delete Chinese origin app TikTok from ir phones, Amazon has backtracked and has called its email about ban a 'mistake'.
+Roughly five hours after an internal email went out to employees telling them to delete the Chinese origin app TikTok from their phones, Amazon has backtracked and has called its email about the ban a 'mistake'.

-"This morning's email to some of our employees was sent in error. re is change to our policies right w with regard to TikTok," Amazon emailed reporters just before 5 p.m.
+"This morning's email to some of our employees was sent in error.
+There is no change to our policies right now with regard to TikTok," Amazon emailed reporters just before 5 p.m.
 Eastern time.
 However, spokeswoman Jaci Anderson declined to answer questions about what happened.

 TikTok to be banned in Australia?
 Legislators state app being 'used & abused' by China